MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-addresses.md

 ### Limitations

-Enhanced addresses only works with the values that already exist in your ingested address data.
+Enhanced addresses only work with the values that already exist in your ingested address data.
 The model doesn't:

 1. Verify if the address is a valid address.
 2. Verify if any of the values, such as ZIP codes or street names, are valid.
 3. Change values it doesn't recognize.

 The model uses machine learning-based techniques to enhance addresses.
-While we apply a high confidence threshold for when the model changes an input value, as with any machine learning-based model, 100 percent accuracy is not guaranteed.
+As with any machine learning-based model, 100 percent accuracy isn't guaranteed.

 ## Supported countries or regions